 शिवो भूत्वा शिवं पूजयेत् (यजयेत्)

-Meaning: One should worship Shiva after oneself assuming himself to be Shiva.
+Meaning: One should worship Shiva only after assuming himself to be Shiva.

 We have in the shruti: